If you have a valid Possession and Acquisition Licence (PAL) you will be sent a notice to renew at least 90 days before your licence expires.

 The fastest and easiest method is to renew online using Individual Web Services.
 Your application will be acknowledged immediately upon submission.

 You also have the option to print a renewal form (RCMP 5614) from the website and send it through regular mail.
 If you do not have internet access call 1-800-731-4000 and request a form be sent to you by regular mail.

-Individuals with a Possession-Only Licence (POL) or a Possession and Acquisition Licence (PAL) will be sent a partially completed renewal application (form RCMP 5614) at least 90 days before their licence expires.
-The application should be completed and returned as quickly as possible to enable it to be processed before the current licence expires.
+The application should be completed and returned as quickly as possible to enable it to be processed before your current licence expires.

-It is important that the CFP be notified of any change of address.
+It is a condition of maintaining your licence that you notify the CFP of any change of address within 30 days.
 This can be done online or by calling 1-800-731-4000.

 To be able to possess firearms lawfully, a licence authorizing possession of the firearm is required.
 A registration certificate is required for any restricted or prohibited firearms.

 If the firearms licence expires, registration certificates for restricted or prohibited firearms may be revoked.
 Therefore, it is very important that the licence be renewed before it expires in order to minimize the risk of penalties under the Criminal Code for illegal possession of a firearm.

 For those with prohibited firearms, grandfathering privileges to possess those firearms only apply if they continuously hold a registration certificate for those categories of prohibited firearms.
 To keep the registration certificates they need to keep and renew their licence.